thw17/Rupp_etal_Anole_DosageCompensation/README.md

 [Genome Analysis Toolkit (GATK)](https://www.broadinstitute.org/gatk/)

 ####First pass read mapping with STAR
 We used STAR's 2-pass method to map reads.
-Assuming the genome ([AnoCar2](http://hgdownload.cse.ucsc.edu/goldenPath/anoCar2/bigZips/)) has been downloaded and properly indexed, the first pass with STAR is relatively straightforward.
+Assuming the genome ([AnoCar2](ftp://ftp.ensembl.org/pub/release-85/fasta/anolis_carolinensis/dna/Anolis_carolinensis.AnoCar2.0.dna.toplevel.fa.gz)) has been downloaded and properly indexed (see QUICK START above for more information about this), the first pass with STAR is relatively straightforward.
 We used the following template command line (run for each sample):

 ```
-STAR=/path/to/STAR
-refdir=/path/to/reference/genome
-fastqdir=/path/to/fastq/directory
-sampleSRA=SRAaccessionForSample
-numthread=NumberofThreads
-outdir=/path/to/outdir

-$STAR --genomeDir $refdir --readFilesIn "$fastqdir""$sampleSRA"_1.fastq "fastqdir""$sampleSRA"_2.fastq --runThreadN $numthread --readFilesCommand zcat --outFileNamePrefix "$outdir""$sampleSRA"_
+STAR --runThreadN {threads} --genomeDir /path/to/reference/directory --readFilesIn sample_1.fastq sample_2.fastq --readFilesCommand zcat  --outFileNamePrefix sample
 ```
 This step will only take a few minutes per sample and primarily serves to identify potential splice junctions across all samples that will be incorporated in the second pass.